 - 1 salmon steak (4 to 6 ounces)

 - 1 small lean hamburger (2 to 3 ounces)

 - Fats: Limit saturated fats, trans fats, and cholesterol.
 These unhealthy fats are found in shortening, butter, stick margarine, and animal fat.
 Choose healthy fats such as polyunsaturated and monounsaturated fats:

 - 1 tablespoon of canola, olive, corn, sunflower, or soybean oil

 What vitamin and mineral supplements may I need?

-Your caregiver will tell you if you need a supplement and the type you should take.
-Talk to your caregiver before you take any other kind of supplement, including herbal (natural) supplements.
+Your healthcare provider will tell you if you need a supplement and the type you should take.
+Talk to your healthcare provider before you take any other kind of supplement, including herbal (natural) supplements.

 - Prenatal vitamins: Eat a variety of healthy foods, even if you take a prenatal vitamin.
 If you forget to take your vitamin, do not take double the amount the next day.

 - Folic acid: You need at least 400 mcg of folic acid each day before you get pregnant.
 Folic acid helps to form your baby's brain and spinal cord in early pregnancy.
 During pregnancy, your daily need for folic acid increases to about 600 mcg.
 Get folic acid each day by eating citrus fruits and juices, green leafy vegetables, liver, or dried beans.
 Folic acid is also added to foods such as breakfast cereals, bread products, flour, and pasta.